-Firing an event based trigger when conversion criteria is met, such as when a phone call leads to a sale, a new account is created or a membership subscription was activated on the clients platform.
+Firing an event-based trigger when conversion criteria is met.
+For example, when a phone call leads to a sale, a new account is then created or a membership subscription becomes activated on the clients platform

 Since these digital events can be confirmed and evaluated in real time, the engagements are easily attributable back to their originating marketer.

 Non-digital customer interactions are more difficult to identify in a sales cycle.
-A customer could view an advertisement or visit a landing page but then decide to order the product at a later date or visit a physical location and make the purchase in person.
+For example, a customer could view an advertisement or visit a landing page but then decide to order the product at a later date or visit a physical location and make the purchase in person.
 This disconnect presents a challenge because a sale might not happen over a digital platform or phone call, making it difficult to know exactly who to attribute a sale to.
-In such cases confirming a successful conversion will require a bit more effort.

 How do offline conversions work?